Gaussian Behavior of Quadratic Irrationals: Extraction of coefficients and obtention of the Gaussian law.

 \subsection{Constants.}

-We begin with the function $U$.
-It exactly coincides with its analog which intervenes in the Gaussian law of the cost $C$ on rational trajectories and was studied in \cite{BaVa}.
+The function $U$ exactly coincides with its analog which intervenes in the Gaussian law of the cost $C$ on rational trajectories and was studied in \cite{BaVa}.
 One has and Baladi and Vall\'ee prove $U''(0) \not = 0$.

 With the expression of $v(w)$ given in Proposition \ref{Pro:Landau}, one obtains